Find an Indexer

 Subscribe to our International Journal

-The Indexer, now in its 60th year, is the international journal of indexing, published by the Society of Indexers on behalf of indexing societies around the world.
+The Indexer is the international journal of indexing, published by the Society of Indexers on behalf of indexing societies around the world.
 It is addressed to practitioners and scholars, to indexers and users of indexes, with articles on indexing in the digital age, usability, specialist indexing projects, professional development, software designed to help the indexer.
 It also has coverage of indexing-related conferences and indexing society developments and regular articles on indexing over the centuries and the impact it has had on approaches to information management and the way scholars think about things.